 Ahead of the Anzac centenary in 2015, we unveiled a major artwork in Hyde Park to honour Aboriginal and Torres Strait Islander service men and women.

-Judy Watson’s bara is the fourth Eora Journey public artwork.
-Located on the Tarpeian Precinct Lawn above Dubbagullee (Bennelong Point), it’s a major new permanent artwork that celebrates Eora Fisherwoman and the traditional custodians of Gadigal Country.
+Launched in May 2022, Judy Watson’s bara is the fourth Eora Journey public artwork.
+Located on the Tarpeian Precinct Lawn above Dubbagullee (Bennelong Point), this major new permanent artwork celebrates Eora Fisherwoman and the traditional custodians of Gadigal Country and the clans of the Eora Nation.

 ‘Eora’ means ‘the people’ in the Gadigal language, so the Eora Journey is ‘the people’s journey’, which is made up of 4 of our projects.